floriandotpy/kinect-juggling/README.md

 * If you want to use the dummymode, set a symlink to captured frames like so: `ln -s ~/Dropbox/Uni\ 2013/Bildverarbeitung/frames frames`
 * Then just run `python <script>` for whatever script you like.
 Well, right now there's just one.
-* By default, you'll want to `python main.py --dummymode`
+* By default, you'll want to `python main.py --dummymode --detectball`